Back To Search Results

 Introduction

-From 1961 to 1971, during the Vietnam War, the chemical herbicide known as "Agent Orange" was sprayed in massive quantities across Vietnam, Laos, and Cambodia to clear foliage and crops benefitting the Viet Cong as part of US Air Force Operation Ranch Hand and Army Chemical Corps (ACC) operations.[1][2]
+From 1961 to 1971, during the Vietnam War, the chemical herbicide known as "Agent Orange" was sprayed in massive quantities across Vietnam, Laos, and Cambodia to clear foliage and crops benefitting the Viet Cong as part of the United States Air Force's Operation Ranch Hand and Army Chemical Corps operations.[1][2]
 The name Agent Orange originates from the orange stripe on the storage barrels.
 Agent Orange was one of several "Rainbow Herbicides" used during these operations.

 Etiology